 Lynette believes that curriculum should be inspiring, holistic and accessible; her role as a Senior Leader is to make further education count.
 She is passionate about creating curriculum and environments that are enriching and that strive for the excellence that staff and students deserve.
 Lynette has driven improvements across all college provision types and is working extensively on T Level implementation.

-With a personal and professional commitment to addressing underrepresentation and inequality, Lynette feels that we have a responsibility to avoid simply embedding E&D and therefore pulls from this to create a truly inclusive curriculum and culture that embraces diverse perspectives.
+With a personal and professional commitment to addressing under-representation and inequality, Lynette feels that we have a responsibility to avoid simply embedding E&D and therefore pulls from this to create a truly inclusive curriculum and culture that embraces diverse perspectives.
 Lynette is also, one of the ETF’s Trustees.